-Public Resources Code section 6924 authorizes the Commission to issue geothermal permits or leases on State-owned lands where the surface is under the jurisdiction of another department or agency but only with the consent of, and subject to, reasonable terms and conditions prescribed by that other department or agency.
-Pursuant to the statute on May 23, 2013, Commission staff received consent from Ms. Kimberly Nicol, Regional Manager of CDFW, to negotiate a No Surface Occupancy (NSO) Geothermal Resources Lease with the Applicant.
+Public Resources Code section 6924 authorizes the California State Lands Commission (Commission) to issue geothermal permits, or leases, on Stateowned lands where the surface is under the jurisdiction of another department or agency, but only with the consent of, and subject to reasonable terms and conditions prescribed by, that other department or agency.
+On May 23, 2013, Commission staff received consent from Ms. Kimberly Nicol, Regional Manager of CDFW, to negotiate a No Surface Occupancy (NSO) Geothermal Resources Lease with the Applicant on CDFW's behalf.

 In accordance with Public Resources Code section 6919, a negotiated lease, as opposed to a lease awarded by competitive bid, has been determined to be the most appropriate course of action.
 This is primarily because the Applicant currently holds leases and/or operating interests on parcels that are adjacent to the lands to the west and south of the project area.
-Therefore, the Applicant is best suited to develop the State mineral resource.
+Therefore, the Applicant is best suited to develop the State's mineral resource.